syncfusion-content/blazor-docs/blazor/accordion/how-to/show-hide-accordion-item.md

 # Show/Hide Accordion item in Blazor Accordion Component

-Accordion provides a support to Show/Hide the specified accordion item using following ways.
+Accordion provides support to Show/Hide the specified accordion item using following ways.

 * Using conditional rendering.
 * Using property.